 The overall goal of the PITT-ADRC is to perform and promote research that increases our understanding of: 1) the etiology and pathogenesis of Alzheimer’s disease (AD), 2) the mechanisms underlying the cognitive and behavioral symptoms of AD, and 3) to develop strategies that will result in effective early diagnoses and treatments for AD and related dementias.

 James T. Becker, PhD

-The Neuroimaging Core will support these Center-wide goals by developing and applying cutting edge neuroimaging technology to studies that are focused on early and presymptomatic stages of the AD spectrum.
+The Neuroimaging Core (NIC) will support these Center-wide goals by developing and applying cutting edge neuroimaging technology to studies that are focused on early and presymptomatic stages of the AD spectrum.